 In Class 10 the world of polarities develops into an experience of tension and drama.
 To achieve drama, balance must be developed and understood.
 The focus on human ideals taught in the Class 9 history lessons need to be given their counterpart, a focus on the earthly.
 Likewise the history of the recent up to the present is countered by a return to the very beginnings of history and the beginnings of a settled way of life.

 Lessons are designed to maximise the student’s personal involvement.
 Students pose their own historical questions, carry out independent research and discuss their reflections and discoveries.
 They are encouraged to form well-considered opinions and to set goals and evaluate their success.
 They explore various and creative ways to communicate their ideas and responses to material.

 Historical studies must now challenge the students’ growing capacity for analytical thinking.
 The reasoning skills that emerge with the adolescent’s development of formal thought allow an abstract understanding of causality – the often complex patterns of relationships between historical events and their consequences.
 There is a continuing need for concrete illustrations and instructional approaches to enhance understanding of historical studies.
-The study of Archaeological evidence and evaluation of archaeological opinion and techniques offer both inductive and deductive learning experiences.
 The 16 year old needs to experience that they come to their realisations through thinking.